Marguerite Gardiner, Countess of Blessington: Biographies

 Her Literary Life and Correspondence (3 vols), edited by Richard Robert Madden, appeared in 1855.
 Her portrait was painted in 1822 by Sir Thomas Lawrence and can be seen in The Wallace Collection, London.

+Michael Sadleir was the author of Blessington-D'Orsay: A Masquerade, published in 1933 by Constable & Co.

 A more detailed account of the Countess's relations with D'Orsay appears in The Last of the Dandies by Nick Foulkes (2003).